 Consultants work with writers individually based on the writer’s goals.
 Consultants ask questions to help writers think about their work, their goals, and their process.
 Example conversations include brainstorming a draft, finding research sources, developing an outline or organizational plan, collaboratively reviewing sections for clarity, or looking at sentence level patterns.
 Consultants help facilitate your thinking around writing elements like audience, purpose, organization, structure, and focus.
 Some writers arrive at the Studio expecting an editing service, so it’s useful to note that writers play an active role in the conversation, thinking about their work and the direction they want to go.

 Visitors to the Valley Library are asked to follow Oregon State University protocols for health and safety.
 We ask that visitors to the Studio conduct a health check for symptoms prior to entering the space.
-All students and staff in the space will be wearing face masks, and there is plenty of space to maintain physical distance from others in the space.
+Beginning March 12, 2022, face coverings/masks are optional but encouraged for writers working in close proximity with other writers/consultants, and there is plenty of space to maintain physical distance from others in the space.
 We will have hand sanitizing and surface cleaning supplies available throughout the space.
 If you have additional questions or would like clarity on these policies, please connect with URWS Coordinator, Chris Ervin.

 After your consultation, ask a consultant to complete a consultation confirmation email for you.
 You'll receive an email confirming that you had a consultation in the Studio, which you can then forward to your instructor or other individual who needs that confirmation.
 For Zoom and OWS consultations, you'll automatically receive a confirmation of completed consultation email following the appointment.